LukeShortCloud/rootpages/src/ansible.rst

     $ tar -x -z -v -f ansible-tower-setup-latest.tar.gz
     $ cd ./ansible-tower-setup-3.*/

-At a bare minimum for 1 node Ansible Tower installation, the passwords to use for the various services need to be defined in the ``inventory`` file.
+At a bare minimum for 1 node Ansible Tower installation, the passwords to use for the various services need to be defined in the ``inventory`` file or a separate variables file that is encrypted using Ansible Vault.

 -  admin\_password
 -  pg\_password
 -  rabbitmq\_password

 Ansible Tower supports clustering.
 This requires that the PostgreSQL service is configured on a dedicated server that is not running Ansible Tower.
 The Playbook that installs Tower can install PostgreSQL or use credentials to an existing server.
 The PostgreSQL user for Ansible Tower also requires ``CREATEDB`` access during the initial installation to setup the necessary database and tables.

 -  Installing PostgreSQL: